therealchriswoodward/Zero-Nonsense-Example-of-Forecasting-with-Machine-Learning/README.md

 # About Me:

 I'm Chris Woodward.
 I am currently seeking opportunities in Florida for data analysis/data science.
 I am very open to remote work and willing to relocate to another area in Florida under the right circumstances.
-My salary goal is $70,000 (not including benefits) for data analyst role and higher for a data science role.

 You can see all my efforts for continuous learning on my LinkedIn.